 Something amusingly rural: the visitors can take part in the sheep shearing process.
 You will see how sheep are sheared, the wool of which is used to make carpets that are known and sold all over the world.
 You may also taste sheep cheese.
 The visitors may have an opportunity to visit farms, apiaries, and to visit the high alpine pastures together with the shepherds and sheep.

-In the village of Ghshlagh-Tsaghkashat the house-museum of the famous freedom fighter of the end of 19th and the beginning of 20th cc. – Nikol Duman (Nikoghayos Ter-Hoovhannisyan) can be found.
+You have already imagined how much fun, adventures, new emotions you are going to experience here.
+In almost every village there have remained the ancient churches, fortresses, houses and paved streets, that give the flavor of old mountainous villages of Artsakh.
+In the village of Ghshlagh-Tsaghkashat, there can be found the house-museum of the famous freedom fighter of the end of 19th and the beginning of 20th cc. – Nikol Duman (Nikoghayos Ter-Hovhannisyan).
 The ethno-quarter of the village has been restored and renders exactly the atmosphere of an Artsakhian village of the end of the 19th and beginning of the 20th century.

 There is an amazing ethno district in the village of Mets Tagher, where you can take part in master classes in the village of Patara, Ttsmakahogh, Togh, etc. In many villages such as Dadivank, Vank, you can relax in the lap of nature, swimming in local lakes and thermal springs.

 The lovers of agricultural tourism will get many positive emotions and impressions during their stay in the village, will get acquainted with the traditions and aspects of rural life, so far from the urban troubles of contemporary world.
 This will be a truly amazing experience and somehow life-changing.
 You will rescale the values in your life, and you will want to come back.
 Just be sure you are always welcomed to visit Artsakh.